 Located downtown near the City Market, Marbles Kids Museum is an indoor interactive and hands-on learning destination.
 It’s great for kids of all ages, with exhibits geared to STEM, music, fine and gross motor skills, and more.

 Bring your kiddo and expect hours of fun play and learning at this awesome children’s museum!

 Arcades and Barcades

 Frankie’s Fun Park

-Even if you didn’t bring kids to Raleigh, Frankie’s Fun Park is an awesome place to go.
+Even if you didn’t bring kids to Raleigh, Frankie’s Fun Park is awesome.
 They have laser tag, batting cages, and more to go along with games galore.
-My favorite is Ms. Pac Man but you might find your own after visiting.
+My favorite is Ms. Pac Man, but you might find your own after visiting.